soodacans/Q4-1st-Graded-Exercise/readme.md

 3. Modify the names to contain your own.
 4. Modify the copyright footer also to contain your name.
 5. Modify the meta tags content.
-6. Code your javascript solution in **script.js** to show the needed output as described above.
-7. Make users entered the required data (name of celebrant, gender, names of guests).
+6. Make users entered the required data (name of celebrant, gender, names of guests).
 Show message if it can not proceed for no entries.
-8. Place your own comments on the code you had added.
+7. Place your own comments on the code you had added.
+8. Validate users' input all are required.
+9. Create a route heading for happy.hbs (one for get method due to a link to it and one for post due to form method)
+10. happy.hbs should display the output as shown below and as described above.
+11. Format happy.hbs anyway you want it.
-9. Submit the link of this replit repository through KHub only.  **I will not check if submitted only in the replit teams.**
+10. Submit the link of this replit repository through KHub only.  **I will not check if submitted only in the replit teams.**

-## Q1 Grading: 20/20
+## Q1 Grading: 30/30
- - 50% javascript program
+ - 60% javascript program to display the happy birthday (18pts)
+   - defined route heading and reading of posted data
+   - display of inputs in happy.hbs
+   - the happy birthday song
+   - the jolly good fello with correct gender.
- - 30% user interface
+ - 30% user interface (9pts)
+   - changed of the look of the UI (for both home(inde.hbs) and Happy (happy.hbs)
+   - all names had been changed to yours
+   - inclusion of favicon
- - 20% overall organization
+ - 10% overall organization (3pts)
+   - code readability
+   - comments on the JS code
+   - proper content on the meta tags

 ## Due Date
-3rd Qtr 2nd Week.
+week 3.

 ---